Cuda-Chen/cuda-chen.github.io/_posts/srcnn.md

 The following image shows the structure of SRCNN and is taken from [1].
 ![SRCNN structure](/assets/images/2020/06/15/SRCNN_structure.png)

+Suggested by the picture, what we have to do is to implement convolution and activation layer.

 ## Implementation Details
 ### Convolution Layer
 #### Naive Method
 It is simple to implement naive convolution: the value of each output neuron is the summation of input neuron times kernel parameters.
-The following pseudo-code will be helpful for you to realize this calculation:
+The following pseudo-code helps you to realize this calculation:
 ```
 for(k = 0; k < # of output channels; k += stride)
     for(n = 0; n < # of input channels; n += stride)